Simple & Natural Soapmaking, by Jan Berry (2017)

-If you want to know more about the process, without getting into too much detail, I found Soap Naturally, by Patrizia Garzena and Marina Tadiello (Affiliate link), to be a fantastic starting point.
+If you want to know more about the sopamaking process, without getting into too much detail, I found this book to be a fantastic starting point.
 It explains all the different oils and fats, colour, texture and fragrance options.
-Cold and hot-process soap methods are described in details.
+Cold and hot-process soap methods are described in detail.
 It gives standard recipes and then explains how to devise your own recipes safely.

 What soapmaking resources have you found useful?
 Are you a chemistry geek or just like to follow the recipes?

 (Links to Amazon below and in the text above are affiliate links, thank you for supporting my soap book habit by buying through my links, I get a small commission for each purchase)